cavalen/vlab-azure/README.md

 https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/standalone/2nic/existing-stack/payg
 https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/standalone/3nic/existing-stack/payg

-**Playbook 04 - Install/Update AS3**\
+**Playbook 04: Install/Update AS3**\
-To be able to configure all of the services using AS3, version 3.20 is needed.
-Version 3.20 includes a feature to allow the same Virtual IP with different Virtual Servers (shareAddresses)
+We need AS3 version 3.20 to be able to configure all of the services.
+This version includes a feature to allow the same Virtual IP with different Virtual Servers (shareAddresses)

-**Playbook 05 - Deploy Services using AS3**\
+**Playbook 05: Deploy Services using AS3**\
-Deploy all the services from Playbook 02 as Virtual Servers.
+Deploy all the services from Playbook #2 as Virtual Servers.
 Hackazon (8443) Virtual Server includes a WAF policy.

-**Playbook 06 - Get Infrastructure Information**\
+**Playbook 06: Get Infrastructure Information**\
 The last playbook displays information relevant for the lab, and saves that information in a local file: **info.txt**
 - Lamp Server Public IP and DNS Record
 - BIG-IP Management IP & URL